nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/lr.md

 HDD consumption growth and estimated, that we can grow up to 10K simultaneous connections with only VDS hosting tariff plan upgrades, after that we have an option to deploy databases onto separate nodes, which can give us some time to prepare for the farther traffic growth.
-Though, it's all pure theoretical, actually we'd be quite happy to become popular enought to have a small "slashdot effect".
+Still, it's all pure theoretical, actually we'd be quite happy to become popular enought to have a small "slashdot effect".